 GUP Magazine (Guide to Unique Photography) is an international quarterly print publication and online platform, dedicated to conceptual fine art photography.
-It is considered the photographers' photography publication, an avant garde guide to the present changing landscape of photography, and a source of inspiration for the visually informed.
+It is considered the photographers' photography publication, an avant garde guide to the changing landscape of photography, and a source of inspiration for the visually informed.

 GUP Magazine was started in October 2005.
-GUP is based in Amsterdam, The Netherlands, but is distributed worldwide and has a current circulation of 17,000 magazines per issue.
+GUP is based in Amsterdam, The Netherlands, and is distributed worldwide with a reach of 17,000.

 GUP#44 - The Raw Issue